-Start Satellite Service Starts the service.
+Option Description View Status of all Service(s) Displays a View that lists the status of each Enterprise Architect service named in the config file, and its state.
+Satellite Service Start Starts the service.
 The service listens on the Satellite Port configured in any Analyzer Script Services Page.
-Stop Satellite Service Stops the service.
-Test Satellite Service Tests whether the service is running or not.
-Start Agent Service Starts the service.
+Stop Stops the service.
+Test Tests the status of the Satellite Service, whether it is running or not.
+Agent Service Start Starts the service.
 The service listens on the Agent Port configured in an Analyzer Script Services Page.
-Stop Agent Service Stops the service.
-Test Agent Service Tests whether the service is running or not.
+Stop Stops the service.
+Test Tests the status of the Agent Service, whether it is running or not.
+Code Miner Service Start This option reads the current Service Configuration file and starts services that are configured to run, and stops running services that are not configured to run.
+A service is configured if: It is named in the config file.
+It has the attribute status:ON.